 Bona Traffic HD Commercial Extra Matte

-The best non-yellowing polyurethane for our team is Bona Traffic HD.
-It is the most high-quality poly we found available on the market, outperforming other water-based polyurethanes in terms of durability and results.
+The best non-yellowing polyurethane in the market is the Bona Traffic HD.
+It is the most high-quality poly today, outperforming other water-based polyurethanes in terms of durability and long-term results.